saaraacharya/Energy-Consumption-prediction/README.md

 8.sub_metering_2: energy sub-metering No. 2 (in watt-hour of active energy).
 It corresponds to the laundry room, containing a washing-machine, a tumble-drier, a refrigerator and a light.

 9.sub_metering_3: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.

+Machine-Leaning: LSTM Data Preparation and feature engineering
+* I have applied recurrent nueral network (LSTM) which is best suited for time-seriers and sequential problem.
+This approach is the best if we have large data.
+* I have framed the supervised learning problem as predicting the Global_active_power at the current time (t) given the Global_active_power measurement and other features at the prior time step.¶